How to Organize Client Assets

 .env.example

-The README documents where off-repo assets live (bucket name, path, retention).
-New collaborators onboard without DM’ing you for the font zip.
+The README documents where off-repo asset locations live (bucket name, path, retention) so that new collaborators onboard without DM’ing you for the font zip...again...and again.

 Build a System That Expands Instead of Breaking